This article has links to products and services we love, which we may make commission from.

 On the road to Golspie, the water by Victoria Road has patches of turquoise, a reminder you are in the Scottish Highlands!
 Brora is the next village.

-Just before entering Golspie, you must stop at Dunrobin Castle!
+Just before entering Golspie, you must stop at the seasonal Dunrobin Castle!

-This fairytale stately home on the east coast of the Highlands has 189 rooms, some of which the public can view.
+This fairytale stately home on the east coast of the Highlands has 189 rooms, some of which are open to the public.

 It’s the gardens that win it for me.